yhbsh/hplayer/README.md

 - FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.

-- A simple video player using ffmpeg libraries (libavformat, libavcodec, ...)

 ## Demo

 https://github.com/yhbsh/Hplayer/assets/86262467/69ffc5ee-13d1-41ce-8797-aeacfe27c56d